yegor256/blog/_drafts/_solid.md

 are getting dumber by watching&mdash;but this is not of their concern.
-The same happens with magic OOP principles&mdash;programmers rely on them, thinking the truth is right there while the real truth is not understood even by the creators of this magic.
+The same happens with magic OOP principles&mdash;programmers rely on them, thinking the truth is right there while the real truth is not understood even by the creators of this "magic."

 SOLID is a money-making instrument, not an instrument to make code better.